pathwaycom/llm-app/README.md

     ```

 ### Step 5: Launch the User Interface:
 Go to the `examples/ui/` directory (or `examples/pipelines/unstructured/ui` if you are running the unstructured version.) and execute `streamlit run server.py`.
 Then, access the URL displayed in the terminal to engage with the LLM App using a chat interface.
+Please note: The provided Streamlit-based interface template is intended for internal rapid prototyping only.
+In production use, you would normally create your own component instead, taking into account security and authentication, multi-tennancy of data teams, integration with existing UI components, etc.

 ### Bonus: Build your own Pathway-powered LLM App